A scientist in a mask holding what appears to be a slide of a smear sample under a microscope.

 Tetanus

-Tetanus is a dangerous infectious disease.
+Tetanus is triggered by certain bacteria.
 Even a small wound can be the portal of entry for the pathogen.
-People can protect themselves from it with vaccination.
+Vaccination offers protection.

 Salmonellosis